What is Shape Photography?

 Surrounded by shapes and forms, photography can tell a different tale of the objects through the camera lens.
 To nail the effects, you must know the difference between shape and form photography.
 Suppose you find the shape of the object more interesting.
 In that case, your focus should be on the angle, the subject’s position, and your point of view.
 On the other hand, suppose the subject’s form demands your attention.
 In that case, you will prioritize light, its shadow, and how efficiently you can utilize the 2-D shape of the subject.

 To keep it simple, shape photography considers the two- dimensional aspect of the object and considers flat and silhouetted lighting.
 On the other hand, form photography views the three-dimensional part of the object.
-Therefore, it allows light that accentuates shadows to create depth of the object.
+Therefore, it allows light that accentuates shadows to create depth for the object.

 In photography, the shape has several different elements, not the different forms you learn in school.
 Shapes in photography can be categorized in a few different ways:

-- Geometric: Geometric shapes have straight and defined edges.
+Geometric shapes have straight and defined edges.
 This type of shape is most common in artificial structures, like architectural photography.

 Geometric shapes are those we usually think of, such as: